Indoor Air Quality at Work

 Particle.
 The air you breathe may contain tiny or microscopic particles such as dust.
 These particles can linger in the air.
 You may inhale them into your lungs.
 These particles could be present in indoor air or brought in from outdoor air.

-Common allergens, irritants, furnishings and devices that can impact air quality in the workplace include:
+Common allergens, irritants, furnishings and devices that can impact air quality in the office include:

 • Mold due to moisture and humidity levels